Back to all articles

 The three standard AMC structures

-Most buyers will encounter three broad contract types.
+You will usually encounter three broad contract types.
 The names may vary slightly by company, but the structure is usually the same.

 Type 1: Comprehensive